lni-dev/moodle-qtype_regexmatchcloze/usage-examples.md

-# Regexmatch Cloze usage examples
+# Regexmatch Cloze Usage Examples

 This file contains some example regular expressions which can be used within Regexmatch Cloze

-## Some basic examples
+## Some Basic Examples
 Here are a few examples for simple regular expressions with only the default options enabled.
 For the sake of readability the keys `points=` and `size=` are omitted.